viramyadav/viramyadav/README.md

 - 👋 Hi, I’m @viramyadav
 - 👀 I’m interested in web development & Quant
 -    I'm very very interested and experienced person in stock market> I want to work as a quantative trader for the company
-- 🌱 I’m currently learning java,python, DSA
+- 🌱 I’m currently learning java, DSA
 - 💞️ I’m looking to collaborate on linkedln
 - 📫 How to reach me @viram266 on Instagram